-Note: You cannot manage or reset your keypad without entering the secure code.
-Since the code is only stored on your keypad, make a note of it so that you can manage your keypad at any time.
+Note: You cannot manage or reset your Keypad without entering the secure code.
+Since the code is only stored on your Keypad, make a note of it so that you can manage your Nuki Keypad at any time.

 Get informed if someone entered a wrong Keypad entry code

 In the activity log every action performed on the Nuki device is recorded.

 The activity log provides a complete list of the past 1000 actions.
 Besides the exact time of an action, the activity log also contains information about the user who unlocked the door.

 When using the Nuki Keypad, the entered entry code is always compared to the stored code on the Nuki device.
 If the entered and the stored codes do not match the incorrect entry is noted in the activity log of the Nuki app.
 This way you can always track if and when a wrong code was entered.